PLAY

 One serving examples: Liver (3 oz), Lentils (1 cup), Salmon (3 oz), Mackerel (3 oz)

-Supplement with green tea extract: Green tea extract has been shown to decrease LDL cholesterol. (source) Green tea contains catechins that directly aid in reducing lipid absorption, thereby decreasing LDL levels. (source) Recommendation: Supplement with at least 500 mg of green tea extract.
+Supplement with green tea extract.
+Green tea extract has been shown to decrease LDL cholesterol.
+Green tea contains catechins that directly aid in reducing lipid absorption, thereby decreasing LDL levels. (source, source)

-Supplement with CoQ10: CoQ10 supplementation positively affects LDL cholesterol. (source) CoQ10 increases fatty acid oxidation, thereby reducing levels of circulating lipids, including LDL. (source) Recommendation: Supplement with at least 100 mg of CoQ10.
+Supplement with CoQ10.
+CoQ10 supplementation positively affects LDL cholesterol.
+CoQ10 increases fatty acid oxidation, thereby reducing levels of circulating lipids, including LDL. (source, source)

-Prioritize healthy fats: Consumption of fatty acids increases HDL cholesterol. (source) Omega-3 fatty acids aid in the reduction of very low-density lipoprotein in the liver by increasing lipoprotein lipase (LPL).
-LPL helps to break down triglycerides and aids in the formation of HDL particles. (source) Recommendation: Consume at least one serving of foods containing healthy fats daily.
+Prioritize healthy fats.
+Consumption of fatty acids increases HDL cholesterol.
+Omega-3 fatty acids aid in the reduction of very low-density lipoprotein in the liver by increasing lipoprotein lipase (LPL).
+LPL helps to break down triglycerides and aids in the formation of HDL particles. (source, source)

 One serving examples: Mackerel (3 oz), Salmon (3 oz), Cashews (1 oz), Sunflower Seeds (1 oz)